 - This is a very good place to follow and connect with influencers.

 - Hootsuite: This is a place where you can see all your social media activity at one place.
-All the accounts that you have can be synced to this and it populates feed from different accounts onto one dashboard.
+All the accounts can be synced to this and it populates feed from different accounts onto one dashboard.
 Here’s my dashboard to give you a brief idea about how it looks.I have just connected twitter and Facebook and as you can see it shows me this at one place.
 Now the reason why I use this is because of two things.

 - It also does it based on how well you previous posts have performed and posts the new one on similar times to get maximum reach.